Bojado-Thompson/Estimating-Home-Values/README.md

 - Los Angeles County has the most amount of properties

 # How to Reproduce
-All files are reproducible and available for download and use.
+All files are reproducible and available for download and use (need login credentials for access to Zillow company database).
-- Acquire.py
+- [x] Read this README.md
-- Prepare.py
+- [ ] Download the Aquire.py, Prepare.py, and Final_Report.ipynb into your working directory
-- Final_Report.ipynb
+- [ ] Run the Modeling.ipynb notebook
-- Must use login credentials to access Zillow database
+- [ ] Have fun doing your own exploring, modeling, and more!
 # Contact Us
 Bethany Thompson
 - thompson.bethany.01@gmail.com